GUIDE FOR PET OWNERS REGARDING PRE-OPERATIVE CARE

 - If the patient is receiving daily medication for an ongoing condition (pain relief/antibiotics/heart/kidney/epilepsy meds etc) please confirm with a vet if the medication should be given on the morning of the operation or not.

-- We will request a phone number that you will be contactable on, please give that to the nurse.
+- Please arrive for admission at your allocated appointment time, otherwise you may have to wait.
+Allow 15 minutes for your pets admission appointment.
+We will request a phone number that you will be contactable on, please give that to the nurse at the admission appointment.

 - Cat Owners – Please ensure that you have a litter tray and cat litter at home, as cats will need to be kept indoors during their recovery.